-What does Web Summit have to say about the main trends for 2020 in Marketing?
+What does Web Summit have to say about marketing trends in 2020?

-As Marketing becomes more and more saturated, finding our way out of the noise and being different is a must.
-Who Runs The Words attended the Websummit, the best technology conference on the planet by Forbes to check out the future marketing trends in 2020.
+As Marketing becomes extremely saturated, finding our way out of the noise and being different is a must.
+Who Runs The Words attended the Websummit, the best technology conference on the planet by Forbes to check out the marketing trends that will dominate 2020.

 #1) Mobile is eating the world – but that’s not necessarily good for your brand